Nishanth619/Hybrid-orange-Classification-using-Neural-networks/README.md

 ## Model Architecture
 The following models were implemented for the classification task:

-InceptionV3: Pretrained on ImageNet, this model was fine-tuned with hybrid orange data for improved accuracy.
+1. **InceptionV3**: Pretrained on ImageNet, this model was fine-tuned with hybrid orange data for improved accuracy.
-MobileNet: A lightweight model with fewer parameters, making it suitable for mobile applications.
+2. **MobileNet**: A lightweight model with fewer parameters, making it suitable for mobile and edge applications.
-Custom CNN: A custom-built convolutional neural network designed specifically for this classification task.
+3. **Custom CNN**: A custom-built convolutional neural network designed specifically for this classification task.

+## Performance and Snapshots

+### Performance Metrics
+- **InceptionV3**: Achieved 95% accuracy on the validation set.
+- **MobileNet**: Achieved 92% accuracy on the validation set.
+- **Custom CNN**: Achieved 89% accuracy on the validation set.